cartalyst/stripe/README.md

 Part of the Cartalyst Arsenal & licensed [Cartalyst PSL](license.txt).
 Code well, rock on.

-An open source package by [Cartalyst](https://cartalyst.com), code well, rock on!

 ## Documentation

 Reader-friendly Documentation can be found here.
-[Interpret Manual](https://cartalyst.com/manual/stripe).
+[Stripe Manual](https://cartalyst.com/manual/stripe).

 Raw files can be found via this projects docs/version branch.